tylerransdell/onedoor/docs/README.md

   - generic and none both rely on the video channel for audio (if present).
   - sip remains the recommended mode for devices that support it.
   - advantage of generic or none is audio plays immediately.
-  - advantage of SIP is audio is actually good.
+  - advantage of SIP is audio is actually good and multiple users get mic access without breaking.

 ---